4 Nov 2022

 Video release forms are usually quite short documents.
 Despite being short documents, drafting a video release form is no easy task.
 This is because there are a variety of elements one should include in a video release form.
 Some of the main ones to include are the following:

 When writing a video release form, you should make sure to specify various media forms on which you are planning to publish the video.
-The forms of media you may publish the video or extracts from the video on might include the internet, e-mail, magazines, advertisements.
+The forms of media you may publish the video or extracts from the video on might include the internet, e-mail, magazines, and advertisements.

 When specifying the forms of media through which the publication may be made, you should specify all the media platforms you intend to use as well as those which you might use.
 Stating more is better than less to ensure comprehensive protection.
 A clause conveying this may state something like the following:

-This grant of authorisation extends to all formats, languages and forms of media now known or henceforth created
+This grant of authorisation extends to all formats, languages, and forms of media now known or henceforth created

 You might also want to specify that the individual does not have the right to be consulted before any modifications are made to the video.
 A clause to this effect, often included in video release forms is as follows: